Sixto Rodriguez: Early life

 Sixto Diaz Rodriguez was born on July 10, 1942, in Detroit, Michigan.
 He was the sixth child of Mexican immigrant working-class parents Ramon and Maria Rodriguez.
 His mother died when he was three years old.
 They had joined an influx of Mexicans who came to the Midwest to work in Detroit's industries.
 Mexican immigrants at that time faced both intense alienation and marginalization.
 In most of his songs, Rodriguez takes a political stance on the difficulties that faced the inner-city poor.

+Sixto Rodriguez studied philosophy at Wayne State University in Detroit, earning his bachelor’s degree in 1981.

 Recording career

 In 1967, using the name "Rod Riguez" (given by his record label), he released a single, "I'll Slip Away", on the small Impact label.
 He did not record again for three years, until he signed with Sussex Records, then an offshoot of Buddah Records.
 He used his preferred professional name, "Rodriguez", after that.
 He recorded two albums with Sussex, Cold Fact in 1970 and Coming from Reality in November 1971.
 However, both sold few copies in the U.S. and he was dropped by Sussex two weeks before Christmas 1971, and Sussex itself closed in 1975.
 While Searching for Sugar Man implied that he was in the process of recording a third album when Sussex dropped him, in 2013 Rodriguez told Rolling Stone magazine that he unsuccessfully lobbied filmmakers to cut a reference to his unfinished third album.
 He told the magazine, "To me it distracted.
 It almost cheapened the film, like it was a promo film.… I’ve written about 30 songs, and that’s pretty much what the public has heard."

 Rodriguez quit his music career and in 1976 he purchased a derelict Detroit house in a government auction for $50 (US$ in dollars) in which he still lived as of 2013.
 He worked in demolition and production line work, always earning a low income.
 He remained politically active and motivated to improve the lives of the city's working-class inhabitants and had run unsuccessfully several times for public office: for the Detroit City Council in 1989, for Mayor of Detroit in 1981 and 1993 and for the Michigan House of Representatives in 2000.

 In 2013, it was announced that Rodriguez was in discussions with Steve Rowland, the producer of his Coming From Reality album.
 "I've written about thirty new songs," Rodriguez told Rolling Stone magazine.
 "He told me to send him a couple of tapes, so I'm gonna do that.
 I certainly want to look him up, because now he's full of ideas."